ibm-cloud-docs/codeengine/deploy-job.md

 3. Select **Job**.
 4. Enter a name for the job; for example, `myjob`.
 5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that provisioning your project can take a few minutes.
 Wait until the project status is `Active` before you continue to the next step.
 6. Specify a container image for your job.
 For example, specify the sample `docker.io/ibmcom/firstjob` for the container image.
-For this example, you do not need to modify the default values for environment variables or runtime settings.
 If you have your own source code that you want to turn into a container image for the job, see [building a container image](/docs/codeengine?topic=codeengine-build-image).
+7. Modify any default values for environment variables or runtime settings.
+For more information about these options, see [Options for creating and running a job](#deploy-job-options).
-7. Click **Create**.
+8. Click **Create**.
-8. From your job page, in the Job runs pane, click **Submit job** to open the Submit job pane.
+9. From your job page, in the Job runs pane, click **Submit job** to open the Submit job pane.
 Note that you might need to scroll to find the Job runs pane.
-9. From the Submit job pane, accept all of the default values, and click **Submit job** again to run your job.
+10. From the Submit job pane, accept all of the default values, and click **Submit job** again to run your job.

 You can find details about your job run on the Job status page.